raghavtandon13/raghav-tandon/README.md

 - express for backend in node env
 - MomgoDB for database

-Note to reviewers : if you want to replicate this project you'll need access to mongo account or i can provide dummy data.
+Note to reviewer : if you want to replicate this project you'll need access to mongo account or i can provide you dummy data.